Azure/PSRule.Rules.Azure/docs/rules/en-US/Azure.VM.Standalone.md

 ## SYNOPSIS

-VMs much use premium disks or use availability sets/ zones to meet SLA requirements.
+VMs must use premium disks or use availability sets/ zones to meet SLA requirements.

 ## DESCRIPTION

-VMs much use premium disks or use availability sets/ zones to meet SLA requirements.
+VMs must use premium disks or use availability sets/ zones to meet SLA requirements.

 ## RECOMMENDATION

-VMs much use premium disks or use availability sets/ zones to meet SLA requirements.
+VMs must use premium disks or use availability sets/ zones to meet SLA requirements.